What is Insurance Fraud?

 Insurance fraud is a criminal offense and you would need to seek out a criminal defense attorney who has experience in handling insurance fraud cases.
 Do your research and hire an experienced attorney who has handled cases similar to yours.
-To find an insurance fraud lawyer you can use google and yelp to locate lawyers near year that are experienced with those cases.
-Insurance fraud is a felony that can have a sentence of up to 30 years in prison.
+To find a lawyer you can use google and yelp to locate lawyers near year that are experienced with those cases.
+A conviction could lead to a felony charge and can have a sentence of up to 30 years in prison.

 What you should know today about fraud and consumer protection?

 The Bureau of Consumer Protection investigates claims that show red flags of possible fraud.
 Their role is to stop and prevent the act of fraudulent claims that are made by individuals or businesses.
 They will access databases to see if there are any patterns in their history that shows the possibility of fraud being a factor.
 They can conduct investigations and sue companies and individuals who participate in insurance fraud.

 Top 5 Most Common Types of Insurance Fraud

 There are multiple ways to commit insurance fraud.
 The most common are car robbery, car accident, car damage, health insurance billing and unnecessary medical procedures.
 For car robbery there are two ways this can be completed.
 The first way is to sell your car to be crushed and cut up then reporting it stolen.
 The second way is to sell your cars oversees and do the sale under the table with no documentation to back it up and then report it stolen.
 The second most common way is staging a car accident.
 If both vehicles are totaled, then the cost of the cars are inflated and the insurance payout off is higher.
 Both parties might attempt to crash into each other so they can both collect of the higher compensation.